This activity is related to a Teachable Moment from Sept. 3, 2015. See "The Science of Earth's Rising Seas."

 Note: students of various math abilities may approach and solve this problem within their capabilities.
 The most sophisticated approach is to find slope of the line of best fit.
 The most conservative answer is 0.007°C per year, the best-fit answer is closer to 0.01°C.

 Have students examine this line graph for average global temperature and use it to answer the questions below.
+If using the data table linked below the graph, students should use the "No_Smoothing" data points rather than the "Lowess (5)" data points.

 Watch the video below to learn more about our changing climate, then discuss what could be done to control greenhouse gases in our atmosphere.
 Check out this interactive feature to see what others around the globe are doing and add your ideas.